-For Measuring Innovation in an organisational environment one of the main indicators used to measure overall innovation effort (input) is spending on research and development.
+For Measuring Innovation in an organizational environment, one of the main indicators used to measure overall innovation effort (input) is spending on research and development.

 Surveys are another way often used to measure inputs and outputs to the innovation process.
-They can be used to determine spending on innovation activities, cost reductions realised as result of introducing an innovation to the market and proportions of sales of new products against total turnover.
+They can be used to determine spending on innovation activities, cost reductions realized as a result of introducing an innovation to the market and proportions of sales of new products against total turnover.

-NESTA are aware of the changing nature of innovation and in particular what they describe as the “hidden innovations” that are not effectively captured by traditional measurement techniques.
-Hidden innovations would include many service based innovations, business and management innovations, technical standards innovations, creative industries and many innovations from the public sector and also new trends in open and user-led innovation.
+NESTA is aware of the changing nature of innovation and in particular what they describe as the “hidden innovations” that are not effectively captured by traditional measurement techniques.
+Hidden innovations would include many service-based innovations, business, and management innovations, technical standards innovations, creative industries and many innovations from the public sector and also new trends in open and user-led innovation.

 Similar efforts to create innovation indexes are underway in other countries.

 The index plans to move away from a “linear model” of measuring innovation to one that incorporates such metrics as research and development expenditure, patent production and numbers of science and technology graduates to a more universally applicable measurement.